Kenley Jansen's Success and Achievements in Timeline

 2018: Third All-Star Game Selection

-In 2018, Kenley Jansen was chosen for his third straight All-Star game after turning around a shaky April with effective performances in May, June, and July.
+In 2018, Jansen was chosen for his third straight All-Star Game after a strong performance in May, June, and July.

-In 2021, Kenley Jansen recorded his 1,000th strikeout on August 25, against Austin Nola of the San Diego Padres.
+On August 25, 2021, Kenley Jansen recorded his 1,000th strikeout in MLB history against Austin Nola.
 He finished the 2021 season with 38 saves, a 2.22 ERA, and 86 strikeouts in 69 innings.
-He also recorded a win in the National League Wild Card Game against the St. Louis Cardinals.
+In the National League Wild Card Game, he earned the win with a scoreless ninth inning.
+He also pitched in the 2021 NLDS and NLCS, recording a save in Game 3 of the NLCS.

 On May 10, 2023, Kenley Jansen became the seventh pitcher in MLB history to record 400 saves.

-In 2024, Kenley Jansen earned his 425th career save on April 20, passing John Franco for fifth place on the major-league all-time list.
-He finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts.
+In 2024, Kenley Jansen began the season as Boston's closer and on April 20, he earned his 425th career save, passing John Franco for fifth place on the all-time list.
+He finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts in 54+2⁄3 innings.